 - Application Fee: 1,000 Baht for single entry / 3,800 Baht for multiple entry

-If you hold a one year Business Visa you are required to the immigration officer of your residence area every 90 days.
+If you hold a one year Business Visa you are required to the report to the immigration officer of your residence area every 90 days (basically confirming where you currently live).
+This is usually called the “90 day report”.

 Extension of Non Immigrant Business Visa